skn200/Challenge/challenge-1/Readme.md

 7) Log Analytics is a Azure tool used to edit and run log queries with data in Azure Monitor Logs.
 We are using Log Analytics workspace for collecting data from application gateway.

+8) Azure Bastion is a PAAS service for secure and seamless SSH/RDP connectivity to your Vms directly from Azure Portal over SSL.

 Terraform Module: A Terraform module is a set of Terraform configuration files in a single directory.
 Even a simple configuration consisting of a single directory with one or more .tf files is a module.
 Or we can say Module is a container for multiple resources that are used together.